angrybacon/doomsday-wiki/markdown/articles/2018/03/06/scg-worcester-report.md

+---
+authors: d8dk32
-# The End of the World at SCG Worcester: A Tale of Heroic Courage and Crushing Defeat
+title: "The End of the World at SCG Worcester: A Tale of Heroic Courage and Crushing Defeat"
+---

 Our hellride begins on March 3rd, 2018, just after 12am.
 I have to be up in 5 hours to start making my way towards Worcester.
 I throw my shit in a bag and